NoahSoto/Mimikatz-For-Dummies/README.md

 ![[Pasted image 20250903224003.png]]

+1. Create driver ✔️
+2. Load driver ✔️
+3. Unprotect lsass ✔️
+4. Get lsass process handle ✔️
+5. Find lsasrv.dll in lsass memory space ✔️
+6. Find `LogonSessionList` pattern match address in lsasrv.dll✔️
+7. Find AES/DES/IV Key pattern match address in lsasrv.dll ✔️
+8. 9.
+Extract AES / DES / IV Keys✔️
+9. Read through LogonSessionList for encrypted security blobs✔️
+10. Decrypt encrypted security blob✔️
+11. MONEY!✔️

 So there you have it!
 Pulling hashes and username from lsass!
 Hopefully this was helpful!
+I've wanted to make something like this for a while!

+)